-Standard Code Iowa Academic Standard in Science End of Grade Band Grade Level Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-LS4-2 Construct an explanation based on evidence that the process of biological change primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment.
+Standard Code Iowa Academic Standard in Science End of Grade Band Science Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-LS4-2 Construct an explanation based on evidence that the process of evolution primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment.
 Constructing Explanations & Designing Solutions: Construct and revise an explanation based on evidence from a variety of sources and the existing body of scientific knowledge.
-Natural Selection & Adaptation: Natural selection happens only when there is both (1) genetic variation within a population and (2) differences in how those genes are expressed as traits, leading to varied abilities among individuals.
+Natural Selection & Adaptation: Natural selection happens only when there is both (1) variation in the genetic information between organisms in a population(2) variation in the expression of that genetic information-that is, trait variation-that leads to differences in performance among individuals.
 The process of natural selection results in the biological change of a species.
-Biological change over time is the interaction of four factors; potential for population numbers increasing, genetic variation of individuals is present, competition for limited survival supplies is present, only those who can survive in the environment reproduce and proliferate.
-Standard Boundary does not include other mechanisms of biological change, such as genetic drift, and gene flow through migration.
+Standard Boundary does not include other mechanisms of evolution, such as genetic drift, and gene flow through migration.
 Cause and Effect: Experimental evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.